A generic framework of adiabatic approximation for evolutions with focusing nonlinearity: Effective Dynamics for Gradient Flow

 This turns \eqref{1} into the gradient flow of $E$.
-We show any flow starting near the manifold of approximate soliton $M$ can be approximated uniformly for all by a gradient flow of some effective energy on the moduli space $\Sigma$.
+We show any flow starting near the manifold of approximate soliton $M$ can be approximated uniformly for all time by a gradient flow of the effective energy $\E$ on the moduli space $\Sigma$.
+Then we derive a converse of this as a corollary.